Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Automated Chatbot Generation Process

-Figure~\ref{fig:bodi-generator-architecture} shows the workflow we follow to generate the bots, following the previous architecture, from an initial tabular data source, depicted as a CSV file in the Figure.
-The process can be fully automatic.
-Nevertheless, the data owner can optionally participate by enriching the data definition we automatically infer from the tabular data source to generate more powerful bots.
+Figure~\ref{fig:bot-generation-process} shows the workflow our tool follows to generate the bots from an initial tabular data source, depicted as a CSV file in the Figure.
+The generated bots will follow the architecture explained in the previous section.
+The process is fully automatic, although the data owner can optionally participate in the data schema enrichment step to generate more powerful bots.
+This enrichment can also be automated by using LLMs.
+The next subsections describe in more detail each step.